CAUCA-9-1-1/cause-security-management/README.md

 ```
 You can change any of of these values to anything you want.

-Two more settings can also be added in the APIConfig section when needed and have these default values:
+Three more settings can also be added in the APIConfig section when needed and have these default values:
 - "AccessTokenLifeTimeInMinutes": 540
 - "RefreshTokenLifeTimeInMinutes": 60
+- "RefreshTokenCanExpire": true

 ### Models
 You need to have a `User` model that inherits from `SecurityManagement.Models.User`.
 You can add whatever you need to your model.